A biodegradable food spray that protects fresh salmon and reduces packing costs

 A start-up company based on the Norwich Research Park, iBoxit, in conjunction with UEA academics, has developed a novel food spray which has effective antimicrobial properties for protecting food during primary packaging.

-The collaboration has developed a formulation that can:
+Thanks to EIRA R&D funding, the collaboration has developed a formulation that can:

 1) effectively protect the fish surface from microbial contamination;